Post

 In this case:

-• lv_regexp is the regular expression you’re looking to match.
+• lv_regexp is the regex to match.

-• lv_input is the string where the replacements will take place.
+• lv_input is the string to modify.

-🆕 ABAP 6.40 and Later: CL_ABAP_REGEX and CL_ABAP_MATCHER
+ABAP 6.40 and Later: CL_ABAP_REGEX and CL_ABAP_MATCHER

 Here’s an example of how you can use these classes: